 - Housing Need Addressed: Homeownership options for moderate-income households.
 The HCA indicates a need for 679 new ownership units (68% of new needed housing) over the 20-year period.
-The HCA also indicates that 15% of all new needed units will need to be affordable for moderate-income households (80-120% AMI). - Population served: Moderate-income households - Income level: 80-120% AMI - Benefits and Burdens: This action would be expected to benefit moderateincome households by increasing affordable homeownership opportunities.
+The HCA also indicates that 15% of all new needed units will need to be affordable for moderateincome households (80-120% AMI). - Population served: Moderate-income households - Income level: 80-120% AMI - Benefits and Burdens: This strategy would be expected to benefit moderate-income households by increasing affordable homeownership opportunities.
 This would especially benefit first-time homebuyers that would otherwise be challenged to purchase a home in West Linn, and potentially seniors looking to purchase a downsized home.
-This action also has the potential to benefit communities that have historically faced structural barriers to homeownership particularly people of color and other marginalized communities.
+This strategy also has the potential to benefit communities that have historically faced structural barriers to homeownership - particularly people of color and other marginalized communities.

-- Housing tenure: For sale - Magnitude: Low-Medium Although this action could have a significant impact on the financial feasibility of specific projects, this program is expected to have a relatively low impact on housing production overall due to the land and housing costs that prevail in West Linn.
-Unfortunately, there are anticipated to be relatively few opportunities for appropriate homes for lower-income first-time homebuyers.
+- Housing tenure: For sale - Magnitude: Low This program is expected to have low impact due to the land and housing costs that prevail in West Linn.
+Unfortunately, there will be few opportunities for appropriate homes for lower-income first-time homebuyers.
 While this exemption would certainly help with homebuyer finances, it would not apply to land cost, and there are few homes or neighborhoods in the community that are low-cost candidates for rehabilitation.
-At the same time, as noted above, this mechanism could have a significant impact on the relative feasibility of individual development projects, including those carried out by non-profit developers.
+At the same time, this mechanism could have a significant impact on the relative feasibility of individual development projects, including those carried out by non-profit developers.